TL;DR

 - Thematic analysis runs automatically on every open-text response as it arrives.
 Themes and sub-themes are organized into a persistent, auto-evolving taxonomy.
 You don't tag manually, and the categories stay consistent across survey rounds.

 - Sentiment is detected per theme, not per response.
 A single comment praising your support team but criticizing your checkout process gets two separate sentiment tags, not one averaged label.
+That distinction: it's what the Feedback Intelligence Framework calls "experience signals," and it's the difference between knowing a score dropped and knowing exactly which part of the experience caused it.

 - Entity recognition identifies mentions of specific staff, products, locations, and competitors within survey comments and maps them to structured data your team can filter and act on.